Stock market today: Wall Street soars, and Dow leaps 500 points on hopes for no more rate hikes

 "Ain’t no reason to believe the last inflation mile will be the most difficult," said EY Chief Economist Gregory Daco.
 "Slower consumer demand, reduced housing rents, lower profit margins, easing wage growth and restrictive monetary policy represent the ideal disinflationary combo heading into 2024.”

-The yield on the 10-year Treasury tumbled to 4.46% from 4.64% late Monday.
-That's a significant move for the bond market.
+The yield on the 10-year Treasury tumbled to 4.44% from 4.64% late Monday, which is a significant move for the bond market.
 Just a few weeks ago, the 10-year yield was above 5% and at its highest level since 2007.

 Much attention will be on how overall prices for consumers rose 3.2% in October from a year earlier, a slowdown from last year’s peak above 9%.
 But for Lindsay Rosner, head of multi-sector fixed income investing at Goldman Sachs Asset Management, a more important indicator may be a figure buried under the surface related to housing costs.